 - 7 November 2019

 Google Business Profile listings are one of the most effective ways for businesses to be discovered and engaged with on Google.
-We’ve marketed for thousands of clients nationwide from apartment communities, senior living communities, auto dealerships, hotels, and hospitals, and have seen first-hand how effective GBP listings are for local businesses.
+We’ve marketed for thousands of clients nationwide from apartment communities, senior living communities, student housing communities, and local businesses, and have seen first-hand how effective GBP listings are for local businesses.

 Across a sample of 409 clients, we found that 28% of their website sessions came from GBP listings.
 These listings don’t only deliver more traffic than the typical organic search listings, they also deliver higher quality traffic.
 Website sessions coming from Google Business Profile listings convert 29% more than the average traffic source.